-In the first quarter of 2022, the Company finalized its strategy for optimizing potential revenue from the licensing of its technology and plant traits.
+Since the Company refocused its licensing business in late 2021, it has developed its strategy for maximizing potential revenue from the licensing of its technology and plant traits.
 The strategy is two-pronged and reflects (1) a broad outreach to companies in the plant gene-editing and biotechnology space for their licensing of the Company's intellectual property assets and (2) the monetization of the Company's historically developed agricultural traits through their license to counterparties including seed companies, processors, and others.
 The Company is offering licenses for the many gene editing and breeding technologies in its patent portfolio, including its TALEN patent estate.
-As it relates to the licensing of agricultural traits strategy, active discussions are occurring on multiple traits, including the Company's soybean and wheat offerings.
-The Company is targeting the execution of licenses in both the technology and trait licensing categories during 2022.